sketch7/FluentlyHttpClient/README.md

 # Fluently Http Client
-Fluent Http Client with a fluent APIs which are intuitive and easy to use.
-It's also highly extensible.
+Fluent Http Client with a fluent APIs which are intuitive, easy to use and also highly extensible.

 ## Features
  - Fluent APIs